Blueprint for a deep and genuine Economic and Monetary Union

 As promised in the Blueprint, the Commission has also clarified how productive investments - particularly major infrastructure projects jointly funded by the EU - are treated under EU debt and deficit rules.
 This is known as the 'investment clause '.

-Following commitments made to the European Parliament, the Commission set up an expert group in July 2013 to look into the merits, risks, legal requirements and financial consequences for joint debt issuance in the form of a redemption fund and eurobills.
+Following commitments made to the European Parliament, the Commission's expert group on a debt redemption fund and eurobills issued its final report in March 2014.
+The group was set up to look into the merits, risks, legal requirements and financial consequences of joint debt issuance, as promised in the Blueprint.

 The social dimension of the EMU